greg-raven/Uncommon-Sense/_posts/2015-12-07-freedom-does-not-define-democracy.md

 ---
-title: ''Freedom' does not define democracy'
+title: "'Freedom' does not define democracy"
 layout: post
 categories:
 - democracy